tmonk/stata-workbench/README.md

 - **Test MCP Server** (`stata-workbench.testMcpServer`) for quick smoke checks.
 - **Install MCP CLI helper** (`stata-workbench.installMcpCli`): Bootstraps uv locally when it is missing.
 - **Status bar + cancel** (`stata-workbench.cancelRequest`): Live request states with one-click cancellation routed through the MCP client.
-- **Auto-manage MCP configs**: Writes `.vscode/mcp.json` and `.cursor/mcp.json` so AI agents reuse the same `uvx --from mcp-stata --refresh mcp-stata` wiring, and auto-corrects older entries missing `--refresh`.
+- **Auto-manage MCP configs**: Writes the user-level `mcp.json` in your editor's user data so AI agents reuse the same `uvx --from mcp-stata --refresh mcp-stata` wiring, and auto-corrects older entries missing `--refresh`.
 - **Durable logs**: All run results are logged to the `Stata MCP` output channel for reference.

 ## Settings